DNA Doe Project: James Freund and Pamela Buckley, aka "Sumter County Does"

-On March 6, 2021, it was announced that "Charlene" had been identified as Jenifer Noreen Denton of Joliet, Illinois.
-She had gone missing in 1987.

 Shirley Soosay, aka "Kern County Jane Doe (1980)"

 On July 14, 1980, the body of a woman originally thought to be of Hispanic ethnicity was found in an almond orchard in Delano, California.
 She had been sexually assaulted, stabbed to death, and deceased for approximately one day.
 She was estimated to be 5 ft 4 in tall and weighed 115 lb.
 She had shoulder-length brown hair and brown eyes, as well as two professionally done tattoos, one of a heart with the name "Shirley" inside, and the words "Love you" and "Seattle" on one arm, and the other of a rose with the words "Mother" and "I love you" above and beneath the rose, respectively, on the other arm.
 She was found wearing a pink blouse, a pair of blue denim pants, blue socks, white slip-on shoes, a white panty girdle, and multicolor panties.
 She may have used the names "Becky" or "Rebecca Ochoa" and may have been employed at an apple orchard.

 In 2015, it was announced that DNA found on the woman's body, as well as DNA from a woman found in Ventura County, California, were linked to murderer Wilson Chouest.
 He was convicted in 2018 of their murders and sentenced to life in prison.
 Chouest claimed that he did not know the victims.

 The DDP was tasked with assisting in the woman's identification in July 2018, but genealogy research did not begin until May 2019.
 It was discovered at that point that the decedent was not Hispanic but of First Nations ancestry, most likely Cree.
 On April 23, 2021, it was announced that Kern County Jane Doe had been identified as Shirley Ann Soosay of Maskwacis, Alberta, Canada, after Soosay's niece recognized a reconstruction of her on a public outreach announcement by the DDP.
 Soosay is one of the first decedents of First Nations ancestry to be identified by forensic genealogy, as well as the first to be identified after the project reached out to the public for potential leads.